Songsong97/StrangeKnowledge/OperatingSystem.md

 Socket is another way for inter-process communication and can be used for internet communication with TCP or UDP.
 Similar to a pipe, it is using file descriptor to identify the target of communication.
 But unlike a pipe, the communication of socket is two-way, which means you can not only read but also write to another process.

 When a process attempts to write to a socket that is no longer open for reading, it will receive a SIGPIPE signal, meaning "broken pipe".
 This broken status can also be detected by the write() function with a negative return value.
 Since the default action of receiving SIGPIPE is to terminate the process, it is convenient for some applications to just ignore this signal using ```signal(SIGPIPE, SIG_IGN);``` and check the return value of write() function.

+<a name="Chapter3"></a>
+## Some commonly used commands in Linux
+This chapter contains some commands very useful for c++ programming in Linux.

+<a name="Chapter3.1"></a>
+### g++/gdb
+Suppose we have a file named `main.cpp`, we would like to compile it and run in gdb.

+`g++ main.cpp -g -o main` will compile the file using g++. `-g` option will allow debug information to be generated for gdb and `-o` option will allow code optimization.
+It generates an executable in the working directory.
+Then we can use `./main` to run the program in the console.

+`gdb main` will start debugging using gdb.
+We can then use `r` to run the program and we should also pass arguments here.
+For example, `r -v` will start the program with an argument "-v".

+We can use `b 19` to set a breakpoint at line 19. gdb will create a unique ID for this breakpoint so we enable it and disable it using command `en 1` and `dis 1`.
+A complete version such as `enable 1` is also acceptable. `where`, `list`, `n(next)`, `step` are also helpful. `up` and `down` can be used to enter or exit a call stack.

+Suppose we have a variable named "theta", then we can use `p theta` to print its value.
+We can also use `p *f` if f is a pointer and we want to know the value it is pointing to.

+<a name="Chapter3.2"></a>
+### valgrind
+As mentioned in previous chapters, valgrind is very useful for debugging memory management errors.
+We can use `valgrind ./main` to run the program under valgrind.
+Another helpful tool is memory sanitizer, which also gives us helpful information about memory usage.